slevithan/oniguruma-to-es/README.md

 Oniguruma-To-ES was created by [Steven Levithan](https://github.com/slevithan).

-If you want to support this project, I'd love your help by contributing improvements, sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) future development.
+If you want to support this project, I'd love your help by contributing improvements, sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.

 © 2024–present.
 MIT License.